 Energy labels inform you how much energy a device consumes, so that you can take this information into account when making a purchase.

+Knowing exactly how to decipher them, is indeed very important!
 Below is an overview of the most common labels.

 According to a European directive, as of September 2015 heating systems must be classified on a scale of A to G, by analogy with the household appliance.